-There are two different types of consumer debt.
-There is secured debt which is a loan that is guaranteed by specific collateral and there is unsecured debt which is not secured by specific collateral.
+There are two types of debt for consumers.
+There is secured debt, which is a loan that is backed up by some other property as collateral.
+Unsecured debt is not secured by specific collateral.
 It is important that consumers understand the differences between the two types of debt and how they matter in bankruptcy.

 If you are having trouble making loan payments, creditors have different rights when collecting money and they have different priorities in bankruptcy proceedings.
 Bankruptcy falls under federal law, but your property may be treated differently depending on the state where you file.
 If you have questions about types of debt in bankruptcy, talk to a bankruptcy lawyer in your area for legal advice.

 Secured debt is a loan backed up by collateral.
 Collateral means it is a specific asset or piece of property that the lender can claim if you can’t pay back the loan.

 One of the most common examples of secured debt is a mortgage.
 A home loan to buy a property is generally secured with the home that the loan is used to purchase.
 So if you’re having trouble making your mortgage payments and default on the loan, the lender can foreclose on the property to satisfy the debt.